itscodenation/curriculum-18-19/advanced/units/eoy/README.md

 # End of Year

 ## Overview
-Coders will close out the year with EOY Hackerrank, Survey and Celebration
+In this unit, coders will close out the year with a culminating HackerRank challenge, End-of-Year Student Survey and presentations of their Client Projects.

 ## Sessions
 |Session Slides|*Coders will be able to ...*|